PatternFM/patternfm.github.io/valex/index.markdown

 ---
-layout: post
+layout: valex
-title:  "Valex: Produce predictable and consumable REST error payloads with Valex, a YAML-based validation and exception management library for Java"
+title:  "Valex: Produce predictable and consumable REST error payloads with Valex, a YAML-based validation and exception management library for Java."
 date:   2017-02-18
 ---